A lot or a little?

 Is it any good?

-Occasionally weighed down with melodrama, the film is nonetheless moving and well-executed, with an epic, almost Godfatheresque feel.
+Occasionally weighed down with melodrama, My Family (Mi Familia) is nonetheless moving and well-executed, with an epic, almost Godfatheresque feel.
 (Francis Ford Coppola had a hand in its production, and that influence shows, particularly in a wedding scene.)
 The eclectic soundtrack, which includes Mexican folk music, Los Lobos, and Pedro Infante, captures the film's spirit, and two key scenes use dancing to great effect: Chucho teaches a group of kids to mambo in a lively moment, and Isabel shows Jimmy how to dance in a scene that's unforgettable for its chemistry, its sheer joy, and the way Smits' character thaws before our eyes.

 Families can talk about where their own ancestors are from and how long the family has been here.